Gailes

 Gailes has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

-The performance of an area is significantly influenced by changes to its local infrastructure, major projects, and planning initiatives.
-A single project has been identified by AreaSearch as potentially impacting this area.
+The influence of local infrastructure changes on an area's performance is significant.
+A single project has been identified by AreaSearch as potentially impacting the area.
 Key projects include Springfield Parkway and Springfield Greenbank Arterial Duplication, Goodna Central Mixed Use Development, Abadi Gaia Adult Residential Village, and Waterford Business Park.
-The following list details those projects most likely to have relevance:.
+The following list details those likely to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.